-Adding Annotations in Swift with PDFKit vs. PSPDFKit
+Adding annotations in Swift with PDFKit vs. Nutrient

-Illustration: Adding Annotations in Swift with PDFKit vs. PSPDFKit
+Adding annotations in Swift with PDFKit vs. Nutrient

-Apple’s PDFKit supports a variety of basic annotation types out of the box, but it doesn’t support other ones, like image annotations, which we talked about in a previous blog post.
-However, in this blog post, we’ll talk about the annotation types PDFKit does support how they compare to the ones we have at PSPDFKit.
+Apple’s PDFKit supports a variety of basic annotation types out of the box, but it doesn’t support other ones, like image annotations, which were covered in a previous blog post.
+However, this blog post will talk about the annotation types PDFKit does support and how they compare to the ones at Nutrient.

-For the upcoming examples, we first need a PDF document.
-We can either use an already existing one, or we can create a new one with PDFKit.
+For the upcoming examples, you first need a PDF document.
+You can either use an already existing one, or you can create a new one with PDFKit.
 Creating a new PDF with PDFKit is explained in our Creating a PDF in Swift blog post.
 The sample project for this can be downloaded here.

 Adding some text to a PDF can’t be that hard, right?
-Let’s take a look:
+Here’s an example:

 let freeTextAnnotation = PDFAnnotation(bounds: CGRect(x: 200, y: 400, width: 200, height: 50), forType: .freeText, withProperties: nil)